 A continuation and expansion of the topics in EMT 110.
 Instruction and practice in respiratory and cardiovascular emergencies and management.
 Includes intubation, fluids, cardiac drugs, ECG monitoring, rhythm recognition, and Advanced Cardiac Life Support (ACLS).
-Requires one hundred hours of hospital CCU experience.
+Requires one hundred hours of hospital CCU experience and 20 hours field experience with an ALS ambulance service.
 Approved by the Emergency Medical Services Division, Alabama Department of Public Health, for intermediate EMT licensure.

-EMT 112.
-BASIC EMERGENCY CARDIAC CARE I
+EMS 112.
+BASIC EMERGENCY CARDIAC CARE I (7 credits)